CERT-Polska/mquery/INSTALL.md

 project_dir/ursadb/build$ ./ursadb ~/db.ursa  # backend database
 ```

-Web interface should be available at `http://localhost:5000`.
+The web interface should be available at `http://localhost:5000`.

 - Good for production - the most flexible method.
 - Good for development, but setting up a proper environment is tricky.